 To keep costs down and avoid overlapping rent payments, try to choose a date that gives you enough time to get everything moved and to get your former office space properly emptied and cleaned out.

 Notify your landlord

 All leases are different.
-Always check your current lease before selecting a move date to ensure you will have enough time to notify your landlord that you will not be renewing your current lease.
+Always check your current lease before selecting a move date to ensure you’ll have time to notify your landlord that you won’t be renewing your current lease.

 Make sure that every employee and supplier your company deals with is aware of the move.
 Even before you select a date, it’s a good thing to start putting it out there that the company will be moving locations.
 It is possible that some employees will have to look for a new job if they feel they won’t or can’t commute to the new office location.
 To avoid any potential issues with employees, try to give them enough time to work out their personal details, if necessary.

 Visiting the new office prior to your move will help you avoid potential problems by addressing and fixing them first.